model-checking/kani/docs/src/usage.md

 cargo kani [OPTIONS]
 ```

-This works like `cargo test` except that it will run all proof harnesses instead of running all test harnesses.
+This works like `cargo test` except that it will analyze all proof harnesses instead of running all test harnesses.

 ## Common command line flags